SnoozeThis-org/logwait/README.md

 					return false
 				}
 			}
 			// Tell the observer a match has been found return true
 		})
 	}
 }
 ```

-The scanner communicates with the observer using streaming GRPC.
+The scanner communicates with the observer using streaming gRPC.
 If you prefer a different programming language for your scanner, have a look at the [proto](https://github.com/SnoozeThis-org/logwait/blob/master/proto/scanner.proto) file.

+# Security

+We understand you are careful about your log lines.
+Surely *your company* isn't logging plain-text passwords, but it's still better to keep your logs secure.
+We have the following security principles to ensure no data leaks can happen based on your usage of logwait (and SnoozeThis).

+1. No log line ever leaves your servers.
+The Scanner just tells the Observer "there was a match", which the observer relays to SnoozeThis.
+2. Filters can only be created by people able to access your Observer webinterface.
+SnoozeThis tells your Observer which filters are active, but when your Observer created the URL for them, it signed them with an HMAC.
+Because of this SnoozeThis employees can't prod around your log lines by trying different filters, because they wouldn't have been signed by your Observer.
+3. The URL created by the Observer to snooze on *does* contain all the filters, because it's convenient for your colleagues to see what exactly you're snoozing on.